lucapette/fakedata/README.md

 # It's a long list :)
 ```

-Some generators allow you to pass in a range so you can scope their generation
+Some generators allow you to pass in a range to constraint the output to a
-to a subset of values:
+subset of values:

 ```sh
 $ fakedata int,1..100 # will generate only integers between 1 and 100